cBournhonesque/lightyear/NOTES.md

   Maybe we can have some Access or bitmask of all connections, and the access could have `accept_all`, etc.?

 TEST TODO:
  - Add ReplicationSender/ReplicationReceiver automatically on Client/ClientOf?
 But how to avoid perf issues?
  - Errors seem to be swallowed
+ - SYNCING IS NOT DONE!
+DO SYNC.
+ADD TESTS FOR SYNC!

 # Messages